eclipse-theia/theia/doc/Plugin-API.md

 ### Encoding and Decoding RPC Messages

-The communication between each side of the API is goverend by proxies that use a `RpcProtocol` on a given channel to transmit RPC messages such as requests and notifications.
+The communication between each side of the API is governed by proxies that use an `RpcProtocol` on a given channel to transmit RPC messages such as requests and notifications.
 In Theia, the encoding and decoding process of RPC messages can be customized through dedicated `RpcMessageEncoder` and `RpcMessageDecoder` classes that can be provided when a new RpcProtocol is created.
 The `RpcMessageEncoder` writes RPC messages to a buffer whereas the `RpcMessageDecoder` parses a binary message from a buffer into a RPC message.